KibakoDev/Kibako-Engine/README.md

 ---

-## ⚙️ About
-Kibako Engine is a personal learning playground from a solo developer (19&nbsp;y/o) who wants to ship original games one day.
-The short-term mission is clear:

-- **Focus entirely on 2D rendering and gameplay foundations.**
-- **Experiment quickly** with engine architecture, rendering, and tooling.
-- **Document the journey** while iterating on a real codebase.

-Everything here is a prototype—APIs break, systems are replaced, and features appear/disappear as I learn.
-The long-term dream is to extend these lessons to 3D, but that is a distant goal.

----

 ## 🚧 Current Status
 > ⚠️ The engine is a fragile prototype.
 Expect missing features, rough edges, and work-in-progress systems.